zoet24/presidential-debate/README.md

 ### Additional tools used
 - __101soundboards:__ I used 101soundboards.com to find all of the sound effects used through the site.
-- __Amiresponsive:__ I used this to test the responsiveness of my website and to produce the title photo in my README document.
 - __Balsamiq:__ I used this to produce wireframe sketches for the site's skeleton plane.
 - __FontAwesome:__ I used FontAwesome's database for basic icons throughout my site.
 - __FreeFormatter:__ I used Freeformatter.com to format my code properly.